CMIP7 Data Request

 There will be three phases of consultation;

 • Phase 1: Building the data request – community members can engage directly with author teams, as well as directly comment on proposed opportunities, variable groups and experiment groups as they evolve.
-In this real time consultation community members with input are advised to do so as early as possible.
+In this real time consultation community members with input are advised to do so as early as possible (NOW CLOSED).

 • Phase 2: Review of the first version of the controlled list of high priority variables.